 01 Dec Top 5 ways parents hurt themselves playing with their kids Christmas toys

-With Christmas just around the corner, 2020 is taking a turn for the better!
-Let’s not spoil the season with a nasty hand injury.
+With Christmas just around the corner, let’s not spoil the season with a nasty hand injury.

 As you wrap or build your child’s Christmas toys you may be feeling green with envy – much like the grinch – thinking about all the fun that is to be had.
 Before you place those presents by the tree, you may even want to trial out the toys just to make sure they work (wink wink, nudge nudge)!